 Checking and adjusting valve lash isn’t difficult, but there is a very particular procedure to follow.
 If you need video help, check out “Valve lash adjusting video”, it walks you through the whole process step by step, from setting the engine to checking and adjusting lash.

 What Are Valves?

-Stroke 1 – Air/gas mix enters cylinder through the open inlet valve.
+Stroke 1 – Air/gas mix enters the cylinder through the open inlet valve.

-Stroke 2 – Air/gas mix compressed in combustion chamber.
+Stroke 2 – Air/gas mix compressed in the combustion chamber.
 Valves closed.

-Stroke 3 – Air/gas mix ignited by spark plug.
-Piston is now under power.
+Stroke 3 – Air/gas mix ignited by the spark plug.
+The piston is now under power.
 Valves closed.

 Stroke 4 – Spent gases are now released by the opening exhaust valve.